blondie7575/WeeGUI/Documentation.md

 ####WGClearScreen
-Erases the screen, leaving the cursor at the bottom.
+Clears the screen to black.
+Unlike Applesoft HOME, this version always clears to black, regardless of the INVERSE setting, and the global cursor is left at the bottom instead of the top.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGClearScreen